 Gaseous RAW is processed in the venting process systems - gaseous RAW is either treated or held-up.
 The treatment includes filtration of radioactive aerosols, including radioactive iodine in the aerosol form.
 Hold-up means that gas flow is decelerated which causes the activity of short-term radionuclides to drop.
-Processing of gaseous RAW produces solid RAW and gas that complies with the requirements for radionuclide release into the environment.
+Processing of gaseous RAW produces solid RAW and gas that complies with the requirements for clearance of radioactive substances from a workplace.